rjcorwin/backbonejs-apps-explained-in-drupalese/README.md

-# Backbone.js Apps Explained in Drupalese.md
+# Backbone.js Apps Explained in Drupalese

 ## What is Backbone.js?
 A JS library for building single page web apps...
 Or a sane way to keep your Javascript code from turning into spaghetti.
 Included in Drupal 8 but I'm not sure what for other than the fact D8 is supposed to be Services oriented and Backbone is a great choice for building apps on top of a "headless Drupal".
 The [Tonight Show website](http://www.nbc.com/the-tonight-show) is a cool example.